STRIDES/NIHCloudLabAWS/docs/extramural_account_registration.md

 Option 1 – Registering with a University Account

-_If your university is listed in the dropdown, please use your university username and password to complete the registration process.
+_If your university is listed in the dropdown, you can use your university username and password to complete the registration process.
 Follow these steps:_

 4. Select the name of your university.